pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Sam-Coupe.md.md

 | 3 | 4 | 64x24 | 512x192 | 24k | Colour resolution is 512x192 |
 | 4 | 16| 32x24 | 256x192 | 24k | Colour resolution is 256x192 |

-All 4 screen modes on the SAM are supported by z88dk, to switch between them use the following code:
+All 4 screen modes on the SAM are supported by z88dk, to switch to mode 2 for example, use the following code snippet:

     int  mode = 2;
     console_ioctl(IOCTL_GENCON_SET_MODE,&mode);